 These are very light and fluffy Paleo biscuits and have a great texture.
 It is a real challenge to find a good Paleo biscuit recipe and so I was on a journey to come up with the best recipe to share with everyone.
-I hope you can all enjoy this recipe and share with people who you think might enjoy it.
+I hope you can all enjoy this recipe and share it with people who you think may enjoy it.

 As you can tell by looking at the biscuits, they aren't going to fool someone that doesn't eat Paleo.
 But, for those of you on the Paleo diet, you know how hard it is to come up with a Paleo biscuit that isn't dry and crumbly and tastes tolerable.